Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

 National

-Other top gainers were No. 21 South Carolina with 52 and No. 22 Mississippi with 48.
+Other top gainers were No. 12 Georgia with 81 and No. 21 Mississippi with a record 52.

-No. 23 Washington, which was the original epicenter in the United States, gained 13.
+Washington, which was the original epicenter in the United States, gained 5 and dropped behind Alabama.

 Worldwide

-Mexico reported 639 more deaths late Thursday compared with a high of 1,092 on June 4.
-Mexico is in fourth place with a total of 46,000.
+Mexico reported 688 more deaths late Friday compared with a high of 1,092 on June 4 to move into third place with a total of 46,688, a few hundred more than United Kingdom.
+Mexico also set a cases record with 8,458.

+For the first tine since the pandemic, the three nations with the most deaths are all in the Western Hemisphere.

 Four European nations are in the top 10.
-The United Kingdom's deaths decreased from 83 to 38 for third place with 45,999.
+The United Kingdom's deaths increased from 83 to 120 with 46,119.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 3 deaths, among the lowest since the pandemic.
-No. 7 France added 16 and No. 8 Spain reported 2.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 9 deaths, among the lowest since the pandemic.
+No. 7 France added 11 and No. 8 Spain reported 2.

-No. 25 China, the original epicenter of the world, hasn’t reported a death since April 26 and added 127 cases after 105 Thursday and 101 Wednesday, the most since early April.
+No. 25 China, the original epicenter of the world, hasn’t reported a death since April 26 and added 45 cases after 127 Thursday, the most since early April.

 Scripps Only Content 2020